rsfetch/rsfetch/README.md

 ### License

-I have set my repo to "The Unlicense".
-Anyone can do anything they want, with anything in my repo.
+- License has been set to `Unlicense`.
+Anybody can do anything with this repository.
+[View license](https://raw.githubusercontent.com/rsfetch/rsfetch/master/LICENSE)